eMoflon/emoflon-website-hugo/content/download/index.md

 ## Pre-built Eclipse Application

-You can download the latest version of our pre-built Eclipse application from the [release section of our Github repository](https://github.com/eMoflon/emoflon-eclipse-build/releases).
+You can download the latest version of our pre-built Eclipse application from the [release section of our GitHub repository](https://github.com/eMoflon/emoflon-eclipse-build/releases).

 There are several versions available for **Windows**, **Linux**, and **macOS**: